On This Page

 - referrals or transfers of patients to other practitioners or care coordination service

 - when the NP becomes aware of the patient withdrawing their request

 - if the patient dies from another cause.

-For detailed information about the reporting requirements for MAID, NPs can refer to Health Canada’s Guidance for reporting on medical assistance in dying summary, federal reporting FAQs and the Ministry of Health and Long-Term Care MAID .
+For detailed information about the reporting requirements for MAID, NPs can refer to Health Canada’s Guidance for reporting on medical assistance in dying summary, FAQs and the Ministry of Health and Long-Term Care MAID .
 For questions about Ontario's reporting approach, contact email@example.com.